 Systemic Lupus Erythematosus

-Corbus has amended the protocol to one of its existing Investigational New Drug (IND) applications with the FDA to initiate a Phase 2 clinical study of JBT-101 (also known as Anabasum) for the treatment of systemic lupus erythematosus.
-The Phase 2 study will be funded by a grant from the National Institutes of Health (NIH) to the Feinstein Institute for Medical Research and is expected to commence in the first half of 2017.
+Corbus has amended the protocol to one of its existing Investigational New Drug (IND) applications with the U.S. Food and Drug Administration to initiate a Phase 2 clinical study of anabasum for the treatment of systemic lupus erythematosus.
+The Phase 2 study will be funded by a grant from the National Institutes of Health (NIH) to the Feinstein Institute for Medical Research and is expected to commence in the third quarter of 2017.

-- Secondary endpoints: Efficacy in overall disease activity, musculoskeletal disease, and quality of life, safety and tolerability, biomarkers of inflammation, metabolipidomic profile, PK
+- Secondary Endpoints: Efficacy in overall disease activity, musculoskeletal disease, and quality of life, safety and tolerability, biomarkers of inflammation, metabolipidomic profile, and pharmacokinetics

 - Patient Number: 100 adults with SLE at 10 U.S. sites